cleobuline/camX11/README.md

 exists because most people working on cellular automata are not on a Mac.

 ## Licence

-TODO — pick one (GPL or MIT) and add a LICENSE file.
-Without it, nobody can legally reuse the code.
+MIT — see the LICENSE file.